Towards Robustness: A Critique of Current Vector Database Assessments: Comparison to existing metrics

+First, percentiles are \emph{statistically unreliable} for discrete metrics.
+With $K{=}10$, per-query recall takes only 11 discrete values, and the percentile must be one of these.
+As shown in Figure~\ref{fig:metric_r2}, the 99\%ile $r^2$ ranges from $0.05$ on \texttoimage to $0.67$ on \deep.
+On harder datasets, the 99\%ile collapses to 0.0 for over 60\% of configurations regardless of average recall (low $r^2$ from discretization noise); on easier datasets, it tracks recall smoothly but becomes redundant (high $r^2$). \robustness avoids this trade-off through the tunable threshold $\delta$: lower $\delta$ values probe the tail on hard datasets, while higher values remain informative on easier ones.

-Consider again the Q\&A RAG application built on either \scann or \diskann.
+Second, percentiles are \emph{distribution-oriented} rather than application-oriented: they describe what the system delivers, not what the user requires.
+In practice, choosing which percentile to report is often arbitrary and difficult to justify.
+Consider the Q\&A RAG application built on either \scann or \diskann.
 Both indexes achieve the same average recall.
-Based on the commonly used 95\%ile recall---sorting per-query recall in descending order and selecting the 95th percentile---\diskann appears better than \scann (0.7 vs. 0.6).
-However, in practice, \diskann yields lower end-to-end accuracy for the application (0.933 vs. 0.972).
+Based on the commonly used 95\%ile recall (sorting per-query recall in descending order and selecting the 95th percentile), \diskann appears better than \scann (0.7 vs. 0.6).
+However, in practice, \diskann yields lower end-to-end accuracy for the application (0.740 vs. 0.758).
 This example illustrates that the index with (arbitrarily chosen) higher percentile recall (e.g., 95\%ile) may underperform in application accuracy.
-This paradox leads to our next point.

 \emph{We argue that the new metric should be application-oriented.} Different AI applications have different recall requirements~\cite{zhao2024towards, pipitone2024legalbench,wang2023uncertaintyquantificationfairnesstwostage}.
 As we will show later (\S\ref{evaluation:application}), the Q\&A example requires recall@10 $\ge$ 0.2 for useful final results.
 Thus, regardless of how strong the 95\%ile recall is, what matters is ensuring fewer queries fall below the 0.2 threshold. \robustness is explicitly designed to be application-oriented: $\delta$ represents the critical recall threshold required by the application.
-For the Q\&A example above, \scann's \robustnessat{0.2} exceeds that of \diskann (0.998 vs. 0.984), aligning with the application's final accuracy.
+For the Q\&A example above, \scann's \robustnessat{0.2} exceeds that of \diskann (0.997 vs. 0.974), aligning with the application's final accuracy.